zuri-training/Team-64_Favicon-Gen/Oritsejolomisan Afinotan Contribution.md

 https://github.com/zuri-training/Team-64_Favicon-Gen/commit/1b90e3cc61ccb9c5969a435c389e953d8995d02e

--Linking the Saved Drafts/ Download Page to the backend I worked together with Hermann Wakam on linking the saved drafts page to the backend, using django.
+-Linking the Saved Drafts/ Download Page to the backend:
+I worked together with Hermann Wakam on linking the saved drafts page to the backend, using django.
 We were able to fetch saved drafts from the database models for each user, and display them on the front end, so that the user can download.
 The issue link is: